Courses and certifications Red Hat

 Price (without VAT)

-- An RHCE interested in earning Red Hat Certified Architect (RHCA)
+- RHCEs interested in pursuing Red Hat Certified Architect (RHCA)

 Study points for the exam

-Candidates should be able to perform the tasks listed below:
+You should be able to perform the following tasks:

 Scores and reporting